fajrwajr/WallProject/README.md

 On the my-app directory, where your .env file is the url might have changed make sure you paste the correct one On .env in auth_system
 1. Add your sendgrid api key
+To use Django-Admin
+Run python manage.py createsuperuser
+And enter the crendentials asked